Muokkaa

 type Struct, class, interface, enum, or delegate

-You would specify the field target value to apply an attribute to the backing field created for an automatically implemented property.
+You can specify the field target value to apply an attribute to the backing field created for an automatically implemented property.

 using System;